yury-g/Parsons/README.md

 👏

 Thank you Bryan Ma, for your awesome "course in a git-repo" approach.
-Very very nice work.
 https://github.com/whoisbma/Game-Aesthetics-SP16
+Your repo directly inspired this repo.

 ---